 Missing meals and experiencing hunger impairs children’s development and achievement.
 Studies published in the American Journal of Clinical Nutrition, Pediatrics, and the Journal of the American Academy of Child and Adolescent Psychiatry document the negative effects of hunger on children’s academic performance and behavior in school.
 Hungry children have lower math scores.
 They are more likely to repeat a grade, come to school late, or miss it entirely.
 [Sources: http://www.nea.org and Food Research and Action Center (FRAC), U.S. Centers for Disease Control and Prevention (CDC).]

-Children who are hungry struggle to learn – it’s a proven fact.
-School is back in session with the Love Pantry ready to help feed hungry children.
-Since the Love Pantry project began in 2011, over eight thousand family members have received food and hygiene items, plus valuable community resource information available in each of the 63 Love Pantry schools.
+Since the Love Pantry program began in 2011, over eight thousand family members have received food and hygiene items, plus valuable community resource information available in each of the 63 Love Pantry schools.
 “When I first approached First Baptist Orlando with a funding request for putting a food supply directly into schools, I had no idea the program would be this successful,” commented Executive Director Robert Stuart.